YuvalLot/FormalVerificationProject/README.md

        - `-run`: execute the 'while' code.
        - `-pre`: print the Preprocessor results.
        - `-VC`: print the Verfication Condition set before trying to prove/unprove correctness.
-       - `-inner`: Shows assignments of temp varible on couner examples (temp varible weredefined by the prover and not by the user).
+       - `-inner`: Shows assignments of temp varible on couner examples (temp varible were defined by the prover and not by the user).
        - `-weak_post`:Use weak post conditions (i.e., remove the addition of the origin of inner variables that replace function uses).

 ## Dependencies